kbladin/Monte_Carlo_Ray_Tracer/README.md

 ## Things I would like to add

-* Change the algorithm in to a bidirectional path tracing algorithm.
-* Stopping rays according to the Russian roulette method based on importance.
-* Add an Oren-Nayar brdf.
 * Implement a field of view algorithm.
 * Other optimizations (reduce cash misses, simplify code, precomputing, better paralellization technique).
 * Make different wavelengths refract a different amount and increase number of wavelengths.